mongodb/terraform-provider-mongodbatlas/website/docs/r/organization.html.markdown

 * `org_id` - The organization id.
 * `public_key` - Public API key value set for the specified organization API key.
 * `private_key` - Redacted private key returned for this organization API key.
 This key displays unredacted when first created and is saved within the Terraform state file.
-* `isDeleted` - (computed) Flag that indicates whether this organization has been deleted.
-* `federation_settings_id` - (Optional) Unique 24-hexadecimal digit string that identifies the federation to link the newly created organization to.
-If specified, the proposed Organization Owner of the new organization must have the Organization Owner role in an organization associated with the federation.

 ## Import